How to Determine a Finding Validity

 • The official contest specification on the CodeHawks contest's page

-• The code within scope
+• The code within the scope

 Judges and Sponsors may only invalidate a submission if it fails to meet the contest's predefined criteria.

-Vague Generalities
+Vague generalities

 Vague generalities are always judged as invalid submissions.
 Examples include: